 Morel hunters who have been hunting morels for years have a wide vocabulary of morel slang, phrases and terms.
 It is funny when you meet someone who shares in the passion of morel hunting how many of these terms may come up in a conversation.
-Often times these slang words or phrases have similar meanings, and yet others are very unique to each morel hunter.
+These slang words or phrases have similar meanings, and yet others are unique to each morel hunter.

-The Great Morel is going to highlight these slang phrases and unique words, and have a little lighthearted fun at all of our expense.
+The Great Morel will highlight these slang phrases and unique words and have a little lighthearted fun at all of our expense.
 Many of these so-called slang terms are handed down from generation to generation of morel hunters, and others have unknown origins as to where they were derived from.

 It’s just a crazy little language shared by morel hunters everywhere.

 Probably the most commonly used terminology of slang words comes in describing what type of morels you are finding or looking for.
 One might think of these slang terms as identification slang.
 The most common identification slang used is to define your morels by the color.

 Kyle might say, “I found a bunch of blacks and a few greys and can’t wait for the big yellows in another week or so…”